How to Choose an Experience Platform That Fits Your Architecture and Skills

 • Legacy systems

-The question of hosting your digital experience platform on premises or by a managed service in e.g. the cloud is important due to concerns of security, maintenance, backups, scaling, and other issues from the world of DevOps
+The question of hosting your digital experience platform on premises or by a managed service in e.g. the cloud is important.
+Think about security, maintenance, backups, scaling, and other issues from the world of DevOps.

-On premise keeps more control in the hands of your organisation, but can be more costly due to internal DevOps teams and hardware resources.
+On premise keeps more control in the hands of your organization, but can be more costly due to internal DevOps teams and hardware resources.

-A managed service offers no need for a deep understanding of backups, the basics of security, etc., with all of these being handled by DevOps professionals.
+A managed service requires no need for a deep understanding of backups, the basics of security, etc. This will be handled by DevOps professionals.

-In addition to choosing an appropriate hosting solution for your organisation, you also need to consider another, somewhat overlapping aspect: the question of license and framework technology.
+In addition to choosing an appropriate hosting solution for your organization, you also need to consider another, somewhat overlapping aspect.
+The question of license and framework technology.

-An open-source solution is the most secure option and gives you full control, but can be costly depending on whether the tool is fully serviced and operated or not.
+An open source solution is the most secure option and gives you full control.
+However, it can be costly depending on whether the tool is fully serviced and operated or not.

-A closed source solution allows the vendor to be in full control, but locks the customer in, while development and progress is solely dependent on the legal owner.
+A closed source solution allows the vendor to be in full control, but locks the customer in.
+At the same time, development and progress is solely dependent on the legal owner.
 Models vary greatly on closed source solutions, so be sure to assess them thoroughly.

 Cloud native solutions are the same as SaaS, which can deliver great performance.
 However, they give the end user no control and makes him fully dependent on the vendor.

 A full suite is usually offered by large vendors, for large corporate customers.
-A full suite with everything you seemingly need from the start sounds promising, but be sure to thoroughly investigate how well integrated all the different features really are, as the vendors often come as a result of M&As.
+A full suite with everything you seemingly need from the start sounds promising.
+But be sure to thoroughly investigate how well integrated all the different features really are, as theys often come as a result of M&As.

-Do your potential vendors work by agile development principles and deliver continuous deployment of their solution, as opposed to waterfall processes and fixed release windows?
+Do your potential vendors work by agile development principles and deliver continuous deployment of their solution.
+Or do they adhere to waterfall processes and fixed release windows?

 Digital Team Problem Solving